PurpleKingdomGames/indigo-website/indigodocs/information/key-concepts.md

 Since the scene and events can be produced as outputs from a range of processes, it's essential that they can be combined reliably and predictably (hence, Monoidal).

-This has the incredibility useful property that you don't need to describe your frame's results (graph and events) all in one go.
-You can defined them in little modules (such as Indigo's `SubSystem`s) and be sure that indigo will combine them in a predictable and test friendly when the game is run.
+This has the incredibly useful property that you don't need to describe your frame's results (graph and events) all in one go.
+You can define them in little modules (such as Indigo's `SubSystem`s) and be sure that Indigo will combine them in a predictable and test friendly way when the game is run.